 Do I have to come into Holland Bloorview to participate in this project?

-To participate in CP-NET, we will need to see you at Holland Bloorview for at least one visit.
+You may choose to participate in CP-NET in person or virtually.
 You may choose to complete one or two sessions – at the second visit we would ask you to complete several questionnaires to update our information about your child’s health and wellbeing.
-We will work with you to find the most convenient appointment time for you and your family.
-If your child is participating in only The Canadian Cerebral Palsy Registry, we can offer alternate arrangements to complete the components of the study.
 When we speak with you, we’ll discuss your options and find the most convenient arrangement for you.
 We don’t want your participation in these projects to be an inconvenience for you and your family.

 - My child only comes to Holland Bloorview for special services; otherwise, my child attends a different rehabilitation centre.Do we have to come to Holland Bloorview to participate?

-Both CP-NET and The Canadian Cerebral Palsy Registry are multi-site projects.
-Multi-site means that the studies are being conducted at many pediatric rehabilitation centres across Ontario and Canada.
+CP-NET is a multi-site project.
+Multi-site means that the study is being conducted at many pediatric rehabilitation centres across Ontario.
 The pediatric rehabilitation centre you participate at will be based on where you live.
 These projects are the same regardless of which center you participate through.
 The components of the projects don’t change but we’ll help you contact the center that’s closest to you.